baoboa/chemlab/docs/graphics.rst

 now let's define a molecule.
 We can use the `moldb` module to get a water template.

->>> from chemlab.graphics.renderers import SphereRenderer
+>>> from chemlab.graphics.renderers import AtomRenderer
 >>> from chemlab.data.moldb import water
 >>> ar = v.add_renderer(AtomRenderer, water)
 >>> v.run()